dharan-s/Student-Course-Registration-Website-using-DynamoDB-hosted-in-AWS/README.md

 # Student-Course-Registration-Website-using-DynamoDB-hosted-in-AWS

-I developed and deployed student course registration website using  Lambda, DynamoDB and S3 in AWS.
+I developed and deployed a simple student course registration website using Lambda, DynamoDB and S3 comcepts in AWS.

 S3 – to upload the information of the student and to host website.